 - The continuous improvement of your service levels.

-Ultimately, you’ll have the right picture on the service level that you provide your clients with.
+Ultimately, you’ll have the right picture of the service level you provide your clients.

 Are you well equipped?

-To improve and reach your support objectives, you inevitably need the right tools.
-There’s plenty of choice and variety of helpdesk and service desk management tools.
+You inevitably need the right tools to improve and reach your support objectives.
+There’s plenty of choice and a variety of helpdesk and service desk management tools.
 It is essential to evaluate those products objectively, but also to evaluate them based on your needs.
 Below are a few elements that could help you improve your support, depending on your needs:

-- Self-Service Portal: A portal where your clients can enter their demands themselves, without having to go through a laborious support process.
-The self-service portal gives a faster service and an increased satisfaction to the client.
+- Self-Service Portal: A portal where your clients can enter their demands themselves without going through a laborious support process.
+The self-service portal gives faster service and increased satisfaction to the client.

 - Knowledge base: A database containing walkthroughs and past ticket resolutions.